I Can't Cope Sometimes

 You are a good person, and that's why you're horrified at your anger reactions and aggression.
 I will try to help you.

-on this page.
+Start with the exercises on this FAQ page.
 This is extremely important, and will help you review your past, contain your anger, and begin making a positive shift in your mental focus.

 Believe in yourself, Britainy, and the goodness in your heart.